Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 How many waitlists can I add myself to?

 That’s probably not a good thing, mind you, since it means that the waitlist could be clogged with members who have no real intention of flying.
-I think a system that limited each passenger to five waitlisted flights (maybe more for Elite Gold/PPS Club members?) would be much better.
+I think a system that limited each passenger to five waitlisted flights (perhaps more for elites) would be much better.

 As far as I know, being on multiple waitlists does not prejudice your chances of a given waitlist clearing.